Being a medical resident marks an exciting chapter in the journey to becoming a fully licensed physician.

 What Is the Average Medical Resident Salary?

-The national average salary for a medical resident is $57,084, which is quite low considering the hours and commitment required.
+The national average salary for a medical resident is $57,084, according to data from Zippia, which is quite low considering the hours and commitment required.

 Residents also have to start paying off medical school loans, which is challenging enough.
 Plus, if you have children in residency, there’s often not much money left over after paying for childcare expenses.